tiplo3492/An-exam-project-on-Spotify-data/README.md

 # An exam project on Spotify data

-# The project on Spotify data for the course ‘’HEL-8048-1 24V Advanced data analysis and visualization using programming’’

-This exam project comparing various music data on
+This project on Spotify data for the course ‘’HEL-8048-1 24V Advanced data analysis and visualization using programming’’ compares various music data on
 - Taylor Swift
 - Olivia Rodrido
 - Bad Bunny